I2C

 CLI menu for I2C Slave Device.

-This class provides a command-line interface (CLI) menu for interacting with the I2C slave device using the new ESP-IDF I2C slave API.
+This class provides a command-line interface (CLI) menu for interacting with an I2C slave device using the new ESP-IDF I2C slave API.

 Usage: